Every pyrographer needs to know how to clean wood burner tips in order to preserve the integrity of the tool tips and improve their lifespan.

 After that, simply switch it off.
 Take a soft cloth to wipe off carbon residue from the pen tip, to remove any residue left.

-This is one of the most recommended methods of cleaning pen tips.
+one of the most recommended methods of cleaning pen tips.

 Increase your heat setting to the maximum to remove any loose material.
 Dip the tip of the pen in the paraffin wax while it’s still hot, give it time to quickly burn off, and turn off the burner.